aws/aws-cdk-go/awscdkkinesisfirehosealpha/README.md

 ## Backup

-A delivery stream can be configured to backup data to S3 that it attempted to deliver to the configured destination.
-Backed up data can be all the data that the delivery stream attempted to deliver or just data that it failed to deliver (Redshift and S3 destinations can only backup all data).
-CDK can create a new S3 bucket where it will back up data or you can provide a bucket where data will be backed up.
+A delivery stream can be configured to back up data to S3 that it attempted to deliver to the configured destination.
+Backed up data can be all the data that the delivery stream attempted to deliver or just data that it failed to deliver (Redshift and S3 destinations can only back up all data).
+CDK can create a new S3 bucket where it will back up data, or you can provide a bucket where data will be backed up.
 You can also provide a prefix under which your backed-up data will be placed within the bucket.
 By default, source data is not backed up to S3.